West Side Tennis Club

 The West Side Tennis Club is a private tennis club located in Forest Hills, a neighborhood in the New York City borough of Queens.
 The club has 38 tennis courts in all four surfaces (clay court, Har-Tru, grass court and hardcourt), a junior Olympic-size swimming pool and other amenities.
-It is the home of the Forest Hills Stadium, a 14,000 seat outdoor tennis stadium and concert venue.
+It is the home of the Forest Hills Stadium (originally Forest Hills Tennis Stadium), a 14,000 seat outdoor tennis stadium and concert venue.

 The club hosted 60 editions of the U.S. National Championships (renamed the US Open Tennis Championships in 1968), first from 1915 to 1920, and then again from 1924 to 1977.
-In addition, the finals of the Davis Cup were held at the club 10 times, more than any other venue.
-The US Pro tournament was held at the venue 11 times, and another prominent professional tournament, the Tournament of Champions, was held at the venue 3 times.
-The West Side Tennis Club was the venue of the Forest Hills Tennis Classic, a now-defunct WTA Tour Tier IV event, and a men's challenger event.
+In addition, the finals of the Davis Cup were held at the club ten times, more than any other venue.
+The US Pro tournament was held at the venue eleven times, and another prominent professional tournament, the Tournament of Champions, was held at the venue three times.
+The West Side Tennis Club was the venue of the Forest Hills Tennis Classic, a now-defunct WTA Tour Tier IV event, and a men's clay courts challenger event, the ATP Challenger Forest Hills, known as the West Side Tennis Club Clay Court Challenger.
 The Open saw some of its biggest moments and changes while at West Side, including the introduction of seedings in 1927, tiebreakers in 1970, equal prize money for men and women in 1973, and night play in 1975.
 Currently, the stadium is used as an outdoor concert venue.